ArtistXoder/mozmile/README.md

 1) ```Because Java an the an the latest Minecraft edition eats up alot of RAM an CPU.
 You will also improve your performance's.```
 2) ```I would highly recommend waiting on buy a Pi 4 till prices an supplies go up.```
 3) ```This is one of my project's I don't update much.```
+4) ```Make sure you case has good cooling.
+An I would recommend a fan to added to your Pi4 case.
+One more thing is to added heatsinks.```